clarehchao/ImageBasedDosimetryTool/README.md

 Before running the following commands, be sure to do the following:

+1. Segment all major organs and tumors from the patient PET/CT images
+  - Major organs include: brain, salivary glands, thyroid, kidney, lungs, heart, adrenal glands (if exists), spleen, liver, stomach, urinary bladder
+  - Import PET and CT DICOM images into [3DSlicer] (https://www.slicer.org/) and perform semi-automatic segmentation of each organ by placing seeds appropriately (see example [here] (Seg_demo/3dslicer_demo_pt10.jpg)
+  - Once the segmentation is complete, save and export the segmented volume into a .nrrd file
+  - One would only need to segment organs from one time-point of the PET/CT imaging
+  - In order import 3DSlicer-segmented volume into Amide, one need to convert the .nrrd file to DICOM images via NRRD2DCM.py
+  - Once all the segmented organs are imported into Amide, compute the PET signal statistics using ROI quantification tool via Amide (Tools > Calculate ROI statistics > Execute) and save the output to .tsv (save one .tsv for each imaging time point, see an example [here] (Seg_demo/PET_VOI_Quantification2.png))
+  - Remember to manually place a cylinder VOI in Amide to include the entire body of the patient for PET signal quantification of the total body (see an example [here] (Seg_demo/PET_VOI_Quantification1.png)
+  - To get the raw pixel output of each organ from the CT image, compute the CT signal statistics using ROI quantification tool via Amide and click 'Save Raw Values' once the ROI stats is completed.
+See an example [here] (Seg_demo/CT_VOI_RawValue.png)

-1. Set up the patient data directory [PTdir], e.g. pt_id = 1
+2. Set up the patient data directory [PTdir], e.g. pt_id = 1
-  - PT0001/GeoIMdata/[geo_id]: the raw pixel files of all the contoured organs and organs (.tsv) or .bin (if a binary files for a specific contour is already created)
+  - PT0001/GeoIMdata/[geo_id]: the raw pixel files of all the segmented organs (roi_raw_data{xxOrganName}.tsv) or .bin (if a binary files for a specific contour is already created)
   - PT0001/VOIs_Amide: Amide contour files (.xif) for all imaging acquisitions and the ROI statistics of all the contoured VOIs (.tsv)
   - PT0001/PMODData (optional): If one were to use PMOD to contour, this directory includes all the PMOD VOI statistics files (.voistat) for eachh organ at all imaging time points (e.g. PT0001/PMODData/Tumor1/_____.voistat)
   - PT0001/IM: dicom images of all the PET/CT images acquired at several time points
   - PT0001/Summary: the output dose plot, residence time and mass vs. target organ plot, and PET/CT images of the patient with identified tumors

-2. Create a .json for the patient case
+3. Create a .json for the patient case
   - "G4dir": Geant4 data directory, e.g. "/data2/G4data_Clare",
   - "VHDMSDdir": toolkit code directory, e.g. "/data1/Proj_I131MIBGTherapy/VHDMSDlite"
   - "NBptdir": patient directory, e.g. "/data1/Proj_I131MIBGTherapy/ptData",